Table of Contents

 You can practice putting and chipping in a very small space (a few square meters).
 For full swing practice, a space approximately 3m x 5m is recommended, but you can adapt drills for smaller areas.

-Q: Are Fibergolf balls really safe for indoor use?
+Q: Are Callaway HX Practice Balls really safe for indoor use?

-Yes, Fibergolf balls are specifically designed for indoor practice.
+Yes, Callaway HX Practice Balls are specifically designed for indoor practice.
 They are lightweight and won’t damage furniture or walls.

 Q: How often should I practice at home?